Showing posts with label In Darkest Germany. Show all posts

 The evidence, at least for the British Zone, strongly suggests otherwise.
 To be sure, the Germans were not the flavour of the month.
 But there was genuine public concern in Britain about their conditions; much of it was humanitarian, and it was reflected in Parliament and in the Press.
 It is especially evident from the support Gollancz had for his campaign, which had begun in earnest only a few months after the war had ended.
 It focused initially on the mass expulsions of Germans from Poland and Czechoslovakia.
 The campaign was driven by vivid descriptions in the Daily Herald and the News Chronicle of the scenes around Berlin’s Stettiner Bahnhof, where refugees were arriving from the east.

 By mid-September 1945, according to Frank, the issue was receiving extensive coverage right across the British press, even the right-wing dailies (apart from the Beaverbrook group.
 And one newspaper that did support the campaign headed its leader “Feed the Brutes”).
-On the left, J. B. Priestley, a writer so sympathetic to the USSR that Orwell later fingered him as a fellow-traveller, wrote a dispatch from Berlin for the News Chronicle.
+On the left, supporters included J. B. Priestley, not an obvious enthusiast for the Germans; in fact he was so sympathetic to the USSR that Orwell later fingered him as a fellow-traveller.
+Nonetheless Priestley wrote a dispatch from Berlin for the News Chronicle.
 “Whatever happens to the German people this winter ...the world conscience must see to it that the children of Germany do not starve,” he rumbled.

 To be sure, not all of this was compassion.
 Frank makes it clear that much of it was based on the argument that an epidemic or disorder in the British Zone meant trouble for Britain, for it would spread.
 Nonetheless there was a strong humanitarian undertone.
 The wave of sympathy and/or self-interest reached a peak at the end of November 1945, when Gollancz’s Save Europe Now (SEN) held its inaugural meeting at the Albert Hall.
 The crush was so great that there were two overflow meetings in the nearby church of the Holy Trinity, Brompton.
 The speakers included such diverse figures as the former Conservative minister Bob Boothby and the young left-wing MP and journalist Michael Foot.
 Matthew Frank is unimpressed, seeing the moral crusade less as a humanitarian movement than as an affirmation of Britain’s image of itself.
 This is not entirely fair – but there is truth in it.
 However, what the SEN episode does suggest is that the British establishment, and for the most part the people, did not want unnecessary suffering for the Germans, however self-inflicted it might be.
-Their attitude was probably summed up in Noel Coward’s flippant and rather silly satire from 1943:
+Their attitude was probably summed up in Noel Coward’s flippant satire from 1943:

 Don’t let’s be beastly to the Germans